[KB8566] "Peer certificate is going to expire" error in ESET PROTECT On-Prem

 Scenario 5: The Certification Authority is expiring soon

-4. Create and apply a new ESET Management Agent policy and distribute the newly created Agent peer certificate.
+4. Create and apply a new ESET Management Agent policy and distribute the newly created Agent Peer Certificate.

-5. Apply other peer certificates using policies.
+5. Apply other Peer Certificates using policies.

 6. Wait for replication of the new certificate and Certification Authority to all Agents.